Update (correction): June 27th, 2020, 07:16 p.m. CEDT

 Out of Control

 The clans are being fought on several levels.
 For instance the tax authorities are looking for irregularities which might be a symptom of tax evasion or money laundering.
 In the meantime, police secure evidence during their raids.
-Stopping expensive cars might lead to chance hits at times.

 Berlin wants to add a new division to its regulatory agency in order to be able to check more businesses for illegal activity.
 The municipality believes this step will put the clans under more pressure.